 Amazing tale of Triveni Sangam, Prayagraj – Confluence of 3 rivers (Ganga, Yamuna & Saraswati)

 Triveni refers to the confluence of three rivers.
-In the Ganges river, near Prayag, there is a point where three rivers come together.
-Confluence of the Ganga, Yamuna, and Saraswati is the same spot Sangam and Triveni meet.
+In the Ganges River, near Prayag, there is a point where three rivers come together.
+The confluence of the Ganga, Yamuna, and Saraswati is the same spot where Sangam and Triveni meet.
 Saraswati is the name of seven rivers mentioned in the Mahabharata (Salya Parva).
-The Ganges was joined by the Saraswati river, which flowed alongside the Yamuna.
+The Ganges was joined by the Saraswati River, which flowed alongside the Yamuna.
 The path of the rivers shifted later when earthquakes occurred.

 Ganga at Prayagraj